koajs/kick-off-koa/README.md

 npm install koa koa-session co-body co-views ejs
 ```

-Note that the exercises of kick-off are only verified under koa 1, but <strong>NOT</strong> koa 2.
+Now only english version was migrated to koa 2 but another is not.
 Meanwhile we are migrating to koa 2 and you can also take part in it.
 ## Learn More

  - [workshop](https://github.com/koajs/workshop) - A workshop to learn the basics of koa, Express' spiritual successor.